A Typical Day... is never typicalA day on a Bluewater Trip can be very different depending on which destination you are in.

 Regardless, in all of our destinations our itineraries remain flexible.
 This allows the crew to take time to enjoy wildlife sightings, spend more time at an ancient village site, or simply cater to the interests of the group.
 Each night the skipper will go over what he plans for the day ahead.
 It is usually a general idea - But you can bet they always have the best in store for you!

 In the morning, you might expect to have breakfast served around 8am.
 If you are an early riser there is always the opportunity for a morning kayak around the secluded bay we are anchored in.
 After the meal, a shore excursion will take place - Either to search for wildlife, look at intertidal zones, or go for a culture/nature hike.
 We will load into the zodiacs and take off to see what nature has in store for us.
-Bring your backpack, water bottle and camera!
-You never know what you will see on these outings.
+Bring your backpack, water bottle & camera!
+You never know what you'll see on these outings.

 We come back to the boat for a gourmet lunch served by one of our amazing chefs.
 At this time, the skipper might take us to our next destination, while we look for more wildlife along the shores, or try to find pods of whales.
 The crew will be explaining all the places we are passing and all the species that you might see flying, swimming, or walking near the vessel.
 If something is of interest we will stop or slow down to enjoy.
 We are never in any hurry.
 We travel to all of our destinations only when the weather and wildlife is consistently good - And our skippers are experts and finding exciting things to show you.
 A stop at an ancient village site is always a unique experience for our guests.

 After lunch, we might spend some time relaxing, while the crew puts up the sails and takes you through a passage or strait.
 This would be a good time to reflect in a journal or take a book from our extensive reading library.
 If we are lucky, you may see some Humpbacks frolicking in the waters around the boat.
 If this happens we turn off the engines and float silently among them - quite spectacular.
 Before dinner we might do a light hike to bear stands to view some grizzly or black bears feeding on the salmon, or enjoy an afternoon kayak.
-We serve dinner and then might go for a dip in some remote hotsprings along the coast, and then come back to the boat and enjoy some BC wine.
+We serve dinner and then might go for a dip in some remote hotsprings along the coast, and then come back to the boat and enjoy some British Columbia wine.